cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/multi-region-stack.md

 The biggest challenge in these scenarios is dealing with the data availability across geographical regions without having unacceptable latencies.

-Feel free to [contact us](mailto:support@cloud66.com) if you would like more specific advice about multi-region stacks.
+Feel free to [contact us](mailto:support@cloud66.com) if you would like more specific advice about multi-region applications.